GraceAHall/janis-translate-examples/galaxy/workflows/rnaseq_reads_to_counts/tutorial.md

 Print alignment summary to this file.
 ```

-We will add the `--summary-file` and `-S` options, then will add some samtools commands to convert to bam then index. <br>
+We will add the `--summary-file` and `-S` options, then will add some samtools commands to convert to bam then sort & index. <br>
 We will additionally change `output:` collection patterns so these new files are collected.

 <br>